rhymeas/TravelBlogr/CRAWLER_SETUP.md

 ### Issue: Cron job not running

 **Solutions:**
-1. Verify `CRON_SECRET` is set in Vercel environment variables
+1. Verify `CRON_SECRET` is set in  do-not-use-this-anymore-no-vercel-we-use-railway-now environment variables
-2. Check cron job logs in Vercel Dashboard
+2. Check cron job logs in  do-not-use-this-anymore-no-vercel-we-use-railway-now Dashboard
-3. Ensure the cron schedule is correct in `vercel.json`
+3. Ensure the cron schedule is correct in ` do-not-use-this-anymore-no-vercel-we-use-railway-now.json`

 ### Issue: Restaurant crawler finds no data